Understanding Eating Disorders

 - Cognitive Behavioral Therapy

-It is crucial for individuals recovering from an eating disorder to find a trusted medical professional.
-By teaming up with a team of healthcare professionals, recovery is possible.
-If you or someone you know is battling an eating disorder, talk to our providers.
-The earlier an eating disorder is diagnosed, the likelier it is to recover.
+It is crucial for individuals recovering from an eating disorder to find a trusted licensed professional.
+By teaming up with a team of healthcare professionals, recovery can be possible.
+If you or someone you know has an eating disorder or is exhibiting behaviors of concern, talk to a provider.
+Early intervention is key.
+The earlier an eating disorder is diagnosed and treated, the improved likelihood of successful recovery.
 Reach out for help as soon as possible.
-If you are ready to take the next step towards recovery, contact a treatment provider today.
+If you are interested in learning more about your online therapy options, click here.